 2. Mandatory vs. voluntary arbitration

-Mandatory arbitration requires parties to use arbitration for covered disputes rather than filing lawsuits.
-Mandatory arbitration agreements are common in employment contracts and consumer agreements.
-Critics sometimes refer to this as forced arbitration, particularly when individuals are required to accept certain provisions to access employment or services.
+A mandatory arbitration agreement requires parties to use arbitration for covered disputes rather than filing lawsuits.
+These provisions are common in employment contracts and consumer agreements.
+Critics refer to this as forced arbitration, particularly when individuals must accept arbitration to access employment or services.

 3. Pre-dispute vs. post-dispute agreements